ibexa/documentation-developer/docs/guide/search.md

 - The API Value: `Criterion`
 - Specific handler per search engine: `CriterionHandler`

-`Criterion` represents the value you use in the API, while `CriterionHandler` deals with the business logic in the background translating the value to something the search engine can understand.
-FieldValue `CriterionHandler` also handles ezkeyword External Storage for Legacy (SQL-based) search.
+`Criterion` represents the value you use in the API, while `CriterionHandler` deals with the business logic in the background translating the value to something the search engine can understand. `CriterionHandler` also handles `ezkeyword` external storage for Legacy (SQL-based) search.

 Implementation and availability of a handler typically depends on search engine capabilities and limitations.
 Currently only Legacy (SQL-based) search engine is available out of the box,